JacobEEEGuy005/EOL-Host-Application/docs/ADDING_NEW_TEST_TYPES.md

 **File:** `host_gui/services/test_execution_service.py`

-If you want to support your test type in the decoupled service layer:
+If you want to support your test type in the decoupled service layer (for headless execution):

+**Note**: `TestExecutionService` uses the same service pattern as `TestRunner`.
+Services are passed to the constructor and accessed as attributes.

 #### 7.1 Add Execution Branch